Hegde0209/angular-styleguide/README.md

   - Use unique naming conventions with separators for sub-modules.

   *Why?*: Unique names help avoid module name collisions.
 Separators help define modules and their submodule hierarchy.
 For example `app` may be your root module while `app.dashboard` and `app.users` may be modules that are used as dependencies of `app`.

+  - Note: For longer names, use camelCase conventions.
+For example, `app.userManagement` instead of spinal-case like `app.user-management`.

 ### Definitions (aka Setters)
 ###### [Style [Y021](#style-y021)]